arambazamba/ms-600/Demos/04-Teams/Demo-06/readme.md

 ### Scaffold and test bot project using yeoman teams generator

->Note: Make sure you have the latest production release of the yo team generator installed and use mainfest version 11 for scaffolding
+>Note: Make sure you have the latest production release of the yo team generator installed.

 ![npm-global.png](_images/npm-global.png)